-E.12.1 Hazardous Lands and Sites
+E.12.2 Hazardous Lands and Sites

-- 1. Hazardous Lands are identified as lands that could be unsafe for development due to naturally occurring processes.
-Hazardous Lands may include flooding hazards, erosion hazards or dynamic beach hazards, including dunes. - 2.
+- 1. Hazardous lands are identified as lands that could be unsafe for development due to naturally occurring processes.
+Hazardous lands may include flooding hazards, erosion hazards or dynamic beach hazards, including dunes. - 2.
 Development of institutional uses including hospitals, schools, nurseries, nursing homes and day care facilities, essential emergency services and uses associated with the disposal, manufacture, treatment or storage of hazardous substances are not permitted within hazardous lands. - 3.
+Development on, abutting or adjacent to lands affected by mine hazards; oil, gas and salt hazards; or former mineral mining operations, mineral aggregate operations or petroleum resource operations may be permitted only if rehabilitation or other measures to address and mitigate known or suspected hazards are under way or have been completed. - 4.
+Sites with contaminants in land or water will be assessed and remediated as necessary prior to any activity on the site associated with the proposed use such that there will be no adverse effects. - 5.
 Permitted uses within in all areas identified as hazardous lands include: - i.
 Passive non-structural conservation and resource management uses, including flood and erosion control works; and - ii.
-Minor additions, enlargements and reconstruction to existing uses, provided that all applicable approvals or permits have been obtained, including from the Conservation Authority. - 4.
+Minor additions, enlargements and reconstruction to existing uses, provided that all applicable approvals or permits have been obtained, including from the conservation authority. - 6.
 Any development undertaken within lands identified as hazardous lands or hazardous sites should ensure that the effects and risks to public safety are minor so as to be mitigated in accordance with provincial standards as determined by the demonstration and achievement of: - i.
 Floodproofing standards, protection works standards, and access standards; - ii.
 Safe access during times of flooding erosion or other emergencies; and - iii.
 New hazards are not created, and existing hazards are not aggravated; and - iv.
-No adverse environmental impacts, particularly water quality impacts will result. - 5.
-All development and site alteration must comply with the applicable regulations of the Conservation Authority. - 6.
-There are Hazardous Lands associated with Lake Erie shoreline as well as river and stream systems.
-There are also Hazardous Sites, which are property or lands that could be unsafe for development or site alteration due to naturally occurring hazards, such as unstable soils or unstable bedrock. - 7.
-Hazardous Lands for river and stream systems consist of the furthest landward limit of the flood hazard or erosion hazard limits.
+No adverse environmental impacts, particularly water quality impacts will result. - 7.
+All development and site alteration must comply with the applicable regulations of the conservation authority. - 8.
+There are hazardous lands associated with Lake Erie shoreline as well as river and stream systems.
+There are also hazardous sites, which are property or lands that could be unsafe for development or site alteration due to naturally occurring hazards, such as unstable soils or unstable bedrock.

+- 9. Hazardous lands for river and stream systems consist of the furthest landward limit of the flood hazard or erosion hazard limits.
 The one-hundred-year flood is used to define the flooding hazard within the Town.
-The Hazardous Lands associated with the Lake Erie shoreline represent the furthest landward limit of the flooding hazard, erosion hazard, wave uprush or dynamic beach hazard limit. - 8.
-The boundary of hazardous lands reflects the definitions of the various hazards and is based on information provided by or prepared for the Niagara Peninsula Conservation Authority, such as floodplain mapping and Lake Erie Shoreline Management Plan, respectively. - 9.
-Where floodplain mapping is not available from the Niagara Peninsula Conservation Authority, and the Conservation Authority has a flooding concern respecting a development application, the landowner will be required to prepare mapping as part of any Functional Servicing Study or development application.
+The hazardous lands associated with the Lake Erie shoreline represent the furthest landward limit of the flooding hazard, erosion hazard, wave uprush or dynamic beach hazard limit. - 10.
+The boundary of hazardous lands reflects the definitions of the various hazards and is based on information provided by or prepared for the Niagara Peninsula Conservation Authority, such as floodplain mapping and Lake Erie Shoreline Management Plan, respectively. - 11.
+Where floodplain mapping is not available from the Niagara Peninsula Conservation Authority, and the conservation authority has a flooding concern respecting a development application, the landowner will be required to prepare mapping as part of any Functional Servicing Study or development application.